First National Financial LP

 Section 4.
 Confidentiality

-The Corporation, including all persons designated to handle complaints under this Policy, will seek to treat all communications as confidential to the fullest extent permitted under law and to the extent possible, consistent with the need to conduct an adequate investigation.
-We encourage you to identify yourself when making a complaint or communicating a concern as anonymity can limit the Corporation's ability to complete a thorough investigation.
+The Corporation, including all persons designated to handle complaints under this Policy, will seek to treat all communications as confidential to the fullest extent permitted under law and to the extent possible, consistent with the need to conduct an adequate investigation, including limiting access to all information received from reports of Misconduct to those directly involved in the management and investigation of the reported or suspected Misconduct, and the disclosure of personal/identifying information.
+We encourage you to identify yourself when making a complaint or communicating a concern as anonymity can limit the Corporation’s ability to complete a thorough investigation.

 Section 5.
 Acting in good faith